elasticpath/react-pwa-reference-storefront/src/components/src/QuickOrder/README.md

 #### Description

-Displays quick order capability as used for "buy it again" modal.
+Displays a **Buy it again** button, which adds the last quick order to the cart.
+Use this button with the `QuickOrderForm` component.

 #### Usage